ostroproject/ostro-os/doc/architecture/application-framework.rst

 simple steps:

 1. Write yocto recipe for your application
-2. Inherit from iot-app class in your recipe
+2. Inherit from ostro-app class in your recipe
-3. Define IOT_USER_NAME and IOT_APP_NAME in your recipe
+3. Define OSTRO_USER_NAME and OSTRO_APP_NAME in your recipe
 4. Write a manifest for your application and include it to your recipe

-We have a simple helper yocto class called "iot-app" which you can inherit to your application to make things little bit easier::
+We have a simple helper yocto class called "ostro-app" which you can inherit to your application to make things little bit easier::

   inherit useradd